 Common anxiety symptoms such as excessive sweating, a pounding rapid heartbeat, nausea, shaking, blushing and stammering can be particularly stressful for someone with social anxiety disorder since these symptoms reinforce feelings of embarrassment and fear.

-There are techniques for dealing with social anxiety for all levels of severity; learning about them could be helpful for you or someone you know.
+There are techniques for dealing with social anxiety; learning about them could be helpful for you or someone you know.
+Psychological counselling or medication can also help.

 Not sure what to do next?